-For the purposes of measuring the net OPEB Liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the net OPEB liability of the Fort Walton Beach's Retiree Health Care Plan and additions to/deductions from the plan's net OPEB liability have been determined on the same basis as they are reported by the plan.
+For the purposes of measuring the total OPEB Liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the total OPEB liability of the Fort Walton Beach's Retiree Health Care Plan and additions to/deductions from the plan's total OPEB liability have been determined on the same basis as they are reported by the plan.
 For this purpose, the plan recognizes benefit payments when due and payable in accordance with the benefit terms.
+Typically, OPEB liabilities for governmental activities have been liquidated by the General Fund.
 See Note 11 for additional information about the City's other postemployment benefit plan.